Henley & Partners: History

 Originally founded in the 1970s, Henley & Partners was re-formed in 1997 through the combination of a private client immigration consultancy and a corporate and family services company.
 In the late 1990s and through the 2000s, the firm advised wealthy businesspeople and individuals move their businesses and families around the world, largely through the acquisition of residence and citizenship from Austria, Canada, Hong Kong, US, Switzerland, and St. Kitts and Nevis.
 Early on, the company's focus was on advising wealthy people how they could lower their taxes through acquired residence.

 In 2006, the firm partnered with St. Kitts and Nevis, trailblazing sales of citizenship and passports.
 The firm restructured St. Kitts and Nevis's citizenship-by-investment program, incorporating donations to support the country's transition to tourism and services following the closure of the sugar industry in 2005.
 Following the restructuring of the St. Kitts and Nevis citizenship program, Henley & Partners began to aggressively promote the new scheme.
 Henley organized large-scale conferences where it promoted its services and connected buyers of passports to sellers.

 The company has advised the governments of Antigua and Barbuda, Grenada, and Cyprus on how to develop their own investment migration programs, and has since that time worked for and been mandated by several other governments.
 In 2012, Henley & Partners designed Antigua and Barbuda's Citizenship-by-Investment Programme (CIP) under a government mandate.
 In 2017, the Government of Thailand appointed Henley & Partners to handle the international marketing of the country's residence program.
 In 2023, Namibia launched its Residence by Investment program with Henley & Partners.
 The program, which is Africa's second investment migration program, requires investors seeking Namibian residency to make a real estate investment worth US$316,000 at specific locations in the country.
 The program allows the right to live, do business and study in the country.
 In November 2024, Nauru launched its citizenship by investment program, which is officially named the Nauru Economic and Climate Resilience Citizenship Program (NECRCP).
 The government of Nauru mandated Henley & Partners to design, set up and run the program, and act as an agent for the program.
+In July 2025, The Government of the Maldives contracted Henley & Partners to develop and implement the country's first residence by investment program, and build an investor visa framework specifically linked to real estate acquisition.

 As part of its services, Henley provides domestic public relations services to governments that enter into passport sales programs, helping government parties to deal with opposition parties.
 Henley has also lobbied at the EU level.